TSP Hardship Withdrawal Requirements and Pros & Cons

 TSP members only qualify for financial hardship withdrawals if the federal government still employs them.
 The amount of the financial hardship withdrawal is limited to your financial need, but you cannot withdraw less than $1,000.
 You may be able to withdraw both your contributions and earnings, but as previously mentioned, you cannot replace any of these funds once they are withdrawn.

-To be eligible for a hardship withdrawal, your financial need must result from any of these 4 conditions:
+To be eligible for a hardship withdrawal, your financial need must result from any of these four conditions:

-1. Negative Monthly Cash Flow: To determine negative cash flow, one can utilize the worksheet provided with the Financial Hardship Withdrawal Request (Form TSP-76).
+1. Negative Monthly Cash Flow: When your net income is repeatedly less than your expesnses.
+To determine negative cash flow, you can utilize the worksheet provided with the Financial Hardship Withdrawal Request (Form TSP-76).
 You do not have to return the worksheet with your request for a financial hardship withdrawal.
-However, you will be required to affirm under penalty of perjury that you have a genuine financial hardship and the reason for the hardship.
+However, you will be required to affirm under penalty of perjury that you have a genuine financial hardship as well as the reason for the hardship.
 Maintaining a copy of this form for your records is a good idea.

 Other Ways the IRS Prevents TSP Hardship Abuse

-The IRS has other rules you’ll need to follow before making a hardship withdrawal from your Thrift Savings Plan.
+The IRS has other rules to follow before making a hardship withdrawal from your Thrift Savings Plan.

-• The withdrawal must be the only option available to meet the need: Have other options to solve the problem?
-You should exhaust those first.
+• The withdrawal must be the only option available to meet the need.
+Do you have other options to solve the problem?
+Exhaust those first.

 What Happens After the Hardship Withdrawal?

-After the 6-month waiting period, you must change your contribution election form if you wish to resume contributions.
-You will not be able to apply for another financial hardship withdrawal request until 6 months have passed.
+However, you will not be able to apply for another financial hardship withdrawal request until six months have passed.

 TSP Hardship Withdrawals: Pros & Cons

-Like any important financial decision, you should take a few minutes to consider the pros and cons of making a 401(k) hardship withdrawal.
+Like any important financial decision, you should take a few minutes to consider the pros and cons of making a TSP hardship withdrawal.

 Advantages of a Hardship Withdrawal

-This can prevent the hardship from worsening and keep you from seeking solutions like loans or credit cards which often come with high-interest rates.
+This can prevent the hardship from worsening and keep you from seeking solutions like loans or credit cards which often have high interest rates.

-Also, unlike a TSP loan, hardship withdrawals do not have to be repaid into your 401(k) account so you won’t be adding another monthly loan payment to your budget.
+Also, unlike a TSP loan, hardship withdrawals do not have to be repaid into your TSP account, so you won’t have to add another monthly loan payment to your budget.

 Drawbacks of Hardship Withdrawal

-Even when you have a great reason to withdraw money from your 401(k) before retiring, the fact remains that you are taking a distribution from your retirement account for purposes other than retirement.
+Even when you have a great reason to withdraw money from your TSP before retiring, the fact remains that you are taking a distribution from your retirement account for purposes other than retirement.

-By taking money out of your account now, you’re preventing that money from growing into the future, which is one of the main reasons to have a 401(k) account.
+By taking money out of your account now, you’re preventing that money from growing in the future, which is one of the main reasons to have a TSP account.

-And hardship withdrawals are not free.
-Treated as a distribution, the hardship withdrawal is subject to income tax and the 10% early withdrawal penalty if you are not at least age 59 1/2.
+Hardship withdrawals are not free.
+Treated as a distribution, the TSP will automatically withhold 10% of the funds you withdraw for federal income tax unless you instruct them to withhold a different amount.
+You will also incur a 10% early withdrawal penalty if you are not at least age 59 1/2.

-Only you can know your precise situation, but here are some scenarios in which a hardship withdrawal may make more sense:
+Only you can know your precise situation, but here are some scenarios in which a hardship withdrawal may make the most sense:

-• If you’re 59-½ years old or older since you can avoid the 10 percent distribution penalty.
+• If you’re 59-½ years old or older since you can avoid the 10% distribution penalty

 Scenarios When Withdrawing Makes Less Sense